Somehow, our Emmie Jane turned two this week.

 Emmie spends her days playing outside with Char (the water table and splash pad are their offices, respectively), taking care of her extensive collection of babies, organizing–and reorganizing–her tiny Encanto characters, and assembling meals made of wooden food and plastic spoons.
 She LOVES to play catch.
 If there is a pair of shoes in the room, she will try them on.
 She insists on helping Tyler take the trash out every time without fail.
-She has a razor-sharp sense of humor that knocks us off our feet sometimes.
+Also, she has a razor-sharp sense of humor that knocks us off our feet sometimes.

 She is absolutely enamored with all babies but especially her twin cousins, Knox and Beckham.
 They are just 9 months younger than her, and she has firmly established her role as the ringleader.
 Nothing excites her more than the opportunity to help put the boys down for their nap or nighttime.
 She’s very thorough about it and never forgets a detail: sleepsack, book, sip of water, paci.

 Emmie is a chatter box!!
 It’s insane.
 She babbles on and on to herself (and us) all day long.
 Tyler and I are constantly marveling at how verbal she is.
 You’d think she was the first toddler to utter a word, ever, with how crazy we go over each new turn-of-phrase she masters.
 We can’t help it!
 It’s just too cute.
-Char was a little “late” to talking, I think, so it’s just been unexpected to us to see her communicating so clearly at this age (clearly to us, anyway, lol).
+Char was a little “late” to talking, I think.
+So it’s just been unexpected to us to see her communicating so clearly at this age (clearly to us, anyway, lol).

 In that sense, the “terrible twos,” have seemed a bit more manageable with Emmie than they were with Charlotte.
-Char would often spiral when she couldn’t tell us what she needed, whereas Emmie is able to do so most of the time without a full meltdown (she concludes every demand with a very cute “right now”).
+Char would often spiral when she couldn’t tell us what she needed.
+Whereas Emmie is able to do so most of the time without a full meltdown (she concludes every demand with a very cute “right now”).
 Of course, she’s stubborn and unbelievably whiney when she’s tired or hungry, but that’s every kid (and also: me).

 Emmie’s one horrible time of the day is when she wakes up from her naps (not in the morning, just after nap).
-It’s become a habit for her now at this point, so Tyler and I have to have a stern talk with her before we pick her up (“If you cry, it’s back to bed” type of vibe).
+It’s become a habit for her now at this point.
+So, Tyler and I have to have a stern talk with her before we pick her up (“If you cry, it’s back to bed” type of vibe).
 That seems to help, but it’s still so odd to me.

 One of the craziest things, to me, is how two kids–from the exact same parents, raised in the exact same house–can be totally different already!
-Our girls are similar in that they are both extremely strong-willed but there are a million little differences that blow my mind each day.
+Our girls are similar in that they are both extremely strong-willed.
+However, there are a million little differences that blow my mind each day.
 Take, for example, the nap wake up thing: Charlotte always woke up so happy.
 She’d bounce and bounce in her crib and laugh and sing until we came in for her.

 Emmie has come so far this year.
 Since she was really tiny, she’s had crazy separation anxiety.
 I’m sure it was a COVID thing–we had barely any visitors when she was born and very few people outside of the family ever held her.